 People in the West feel proud of being given the freedom of speech, when at the same time people in other parts of the world don’t have this basic human right — who, living under dictatorships, cannot openly express their ideas and opinions without being censored or punished.

-Although freedom of speech is certainly a human achievement, considering that it was granted to laymen only in recent history, I would like to argue here that it’s not so big of a deal as the majority of people believe it to be, and that in part it’s just another illusion that they’ve fallen into and are blinded by.
+Although freedom of speech is certainly a human achievement, I would like to argue here that it’s not so big of a deal as the majority of people believe it to be, and that in part it’s just another illusion that they’ve fallen into and are blinded by.

 How free is your freedom of speech?